• blogangle-right

 What is the Supplier Performance Risk System (SPRS)?

-The Supplier Performance Risk System (SPRS) is a web-based app used by the DoD to submit for and evaluate supplier performance and risk.
+The Supplier Performance Risk System (SPRS) is a web-based app used by the Department of Defense (DoD) to submit for and evaluate supplier performance and risk.
 It serves as a centralized database for critical information, including:

 • Supplier risk assessments and scores